 What a Real Estate Agent Says

 The South End remains one of the most highly coveted neighborhoods in Boston, and prospective home buyers are still met with limited inventory and premium pricing.
-That said, as is typical in the later stages of a macro-level housing cycle, the rapid price appreciation realized over the last several years in the area has begun to soften off of earlier highs.
+That said, as is typical in the later stages of a macro-level housing cycle, the rate of price appreciation realized over the last several years in the area have softened off of earlier highs.
 In the South End specifically, this has translated to fewer highly competitive bidding events and a slight increase in available inventory rather than a pronounced re-balancing reminiscent of a true “buyer’s market.”
 So while some of the frenzy experienced in recent years past has subsided, homes with an appealing amenity mix, location, and price point are still in strong demand.

-Good deals are still hard to come by, but buyers should either watch for homes that have lingered on-market in some of the hottest areas who may be willing to concede slightly on price, or look just outside of the city center at homes in neighborhoods that may offer much more bang-for-your-buck.
+Good deals are still hard to come by, but buyers should either watch for homes that have lingered on the market in some of the hottest areas who may be willing to concede slightly on price, or look just outside of the city center at homes in neighborhoods that may offer much more bang-for-your-buck.

 —Zach Jay, the Steven Cohen Team